klausbrunner/solarpositioning/README.md

 * For many applications, Grena3 should work just fine.
 It's simple, fast, and pretty accurate for a time window from 2010 to 2110 CE.
 * If you're looking for maximum accuracy or need to calculate for historic dates, use SPA.
 It's widely considered a reference algorithm for solar positioning, being very accurate and usable in a very large time window.

-Its only downside is that it's relatively slow.
+While Grena3 is about an order of magnitude faster than SPA, in absolute terms we are talking about microseconds.
+The difference mostly matters for bulk calculations.

 ### Notes on sunrise, sunset, and twilight